-- (a) The approved continuing airworthiness management organisation shall hold and use applicable current maintenance data in accordance with point M.A.401 for the performance of continuing airworthiness tasks referred to in point M.A.708.
-This data may be provided by the owner or the operator, subject to an appropriate contract being established with such an owner or operator.
-In such case, the continuing airworthiness management organisation only needs to keep such data for the duration of the contract, except when required by point M.A.714. - (b) For aircraft not used by licenced air carriers, the approved continuing airworthiness management organisation may develop "baseline" and/or "generic" maintenance programmes in order to allow for the initial approval and/or the extension of the scope of an approval without having the contracts referred to in Appendix I to this Regulation.
-These "baseline" and/or "generic" maintenance programmes however do not preclude the need to establish an adequate Aircraft Maintenance Programme in compliance with point M.A.302 in due time before exercising the privileges referred to in point M.A.711.
+- (a) The approved continuing airworthiness management organisation shall hold and use applicable current maintenance data in accordance with point M.A.401 of this Regulation or MCAR-ML.A.401, as applicable, for the performance of continuing airworthiness tasks referred to in point M.A.708.
+That data may be provided by the owner or the operator, subject to an appropriate contract being established with such an owner or operator.
+In such case, the continuing airworthiness management organisation only needs to keep such data for the duration of the contract, except when required by point M.A.714. - (b) For aircraft not used by licenced air carriers, the approved continuing airworthiness management organisation may develop "baseline" or "generic" maintenance programmes, or both in order to allow for the initial approval or the extension of the scope of an approval without having the contracts referred to in Appendix I to this Regulation or Appendix I to Annex MCAR-ML, as applicable.
+Those "baseline" and "generic" maintenance programmes however do not preclude the need to establish an adequate Aircraft Maintenance Programme in compliance with point M.A.302 or MCAR-ML.A.302, as applicable, in due time before exercising the privileges referred to in point M.A.711.